-Suspect in NFL player's death was undocumented with a prior DUI, officials say
+Colts owner to pay for funeral of NFL player killed in crash

 Fatal crash details

-Prior to the crash on Sunday morning, Monroe had pulled his 2018 Lincoln to the side of Interstate 70 in Indianapolis because Jackson had become ill, according to state police.
+Before the crash on Sunday morning, Monroe had pulled his 2018 Lincoln to the side of Interstate 70 in Indianapolis because Jackson had become ill, according to state police.
 Monroe was believed to have stepped out of the car to help Jackson, police said.

 Both men were standing outside the car when a black Ford F-150 pickup truck drove onto the emergency shoulder and struck them and the back of the car.
 One of the men was thrown into the center lane.
 A state trooper spotted the wreckage and as he slowed to stop for the crash, he struck the body in the center lane, officials said.